 David is a professor and the creative director of the Humber School for Writers where he also hosts the writing podcast Love & Defiance.

 Alissa York has been mentoring writers for over a decade, and has been full-time faculty at the Humber School for Writers since 2017.
-Her internationally acclaimed novels include Effigy (shortlisted for the Scotiabank Giller Prize), Fauna and, most recently, The Naturalist (winner of the Canadian Authors Association Award for Fiction).
+Her internationally acclaimed novels include Effigy (shortlisted for the Scotiabank Giller Prize), Fauna, The Naturalist (winner of the Canadian Authors Association Award for Fiction), and, most recently, Far Cry.
 Stories from Alissa's short fiction collection, Any Given Power, have won the Journey Prize and the Bronwen Wallace Award.
 Her essays and articles have appeared in The Guardian, The Globe and Mail, Brick magazine and elsewhere.
 In 2018, she won the Writers' Trust Engel Findley Award for a Writer in Mid-Career.
-Having lived all over Canada, Alissa now makes her home in Toronto.

 The main goal of the program is to improve your writing, and publication is a possibility for some.
 Graduates of this program may use their writing and editing skills in a wide variety of careers and professions in addition to writing books.
-Some of our graduates write for newspapers, magazines, television, the web and other media.
+Some of our graduates write for the web, newspapers, magazines, television and other media.

 More than 300 Humber School for Writers alumni have published books.
 Dr. Vincent Lam, who won the 2006 Scotiabank Giller Prize for his literary debut, Bloodletting & Miraculous Cures, is just one of our distinguished former students.
 Other alumni have been on the bestseller lists in Canada: Suzanne Desrochers for Bride of New France, Cathy Marie Buchanan for The Painted Girls, Shari Lapena for The Couple Next Door, and Eva Stachniak for The Chosen Maiden.